 4. That he found a way to travel from Liverpool to Bristol by hitchhiking, which I believed would have involved a great deal of walking on little food that he ate.
 That is just amazing, to think that he served in the war, worked in Canada, lost all his money, but still has the determination to do what was needed...well, what can I say but "what a great guy!"

 I have had a great time and joy working on this story.
-My respect for him has only grown higher, and his status for this website and me of being a hero is correct.
+My respect for him has only grown higher, and his status for this website and me as a hero is correct.
 What an impressive person who has done what many could not with five pounds.
 Just think about that for a second, travelling all the way from Canada on your own to Bristol, England....with only five pounds.
 Amazing, and you can clearly see that this was meant to be; fate had plans for him, and he was to succeed... before the camps and hotels opened.
 Remember that at this stage, the land the camps would be on is not what they will become yet, meaning that Butlins has more meaning than ever!

 My love for Billy Butlin is so very high, and after this story, it's higher!